-We have five 60-minute periods each day, and the timetable is spread over two weeks.
-The bell times are as follows:
+We have five periods each day, and the timetable is spread over two weeks.

 - School starts with Roll Call each day at 9.00 am and finishes at 3.20 pm. - School concludes at 1:50pm on Friday.
-Students who stay at school until 3:20pm will be supervised. - Alternate bell times are used when we have an Assembly, PBL Lesson or Year Meetings.
+Students who stay at school until 3:20pm will be supervised. - Alternate bell times are used when we have an Assembly or Year Meetings.